niyuanqi/SNAP/README.md

 SuperNova Analysis Package

 Performs data analysis and processing on images containing transient sources.
-Implements python routines for performing photometry, astrometry, etc.
+Implements python routines for performing photometry, astrometry, etc. Also can analyse supernova type 1a light curves.

 The flagship program is MagCalc.py.